Thartvigsen/thartvigsen.github.io/README.md

 - **April 24, 2018: Presented On-going work** - Poster presentation at the WPI Graduate Research and Innovation Exchange.
 We had three posters at this event, one of which won the *People's Choice Award*.
 - **January 19, 2018: Presented Paper** - I presented our paper "Early Prediction of MRSA Infections Using Electronic Health Records" at HEALTHINF 2018 in Madeira, Funchal.
 - **December 12, 2017: AWARD** - Our paper, "Early Prediction of MRSA Infections Using Electronic Health Records", was nominated for the HEALTHINF 2018 best student paper award.
-- **October 16, 2017: Paper Accepted** - Our paper, "Early Prediction of MRSA Infections Using Electronic Health Records", was accepted to HEALTHINF 2018 as a full paper.
+- **October 16, 2017: Paper Accepted to HEALTHINF** - Our paper, "Early Prediction of MRSA Infections Using Electronic Health Records", was accepted to HEALTHINF 2018 as a full paper.
 - **August 19, 2017: Conference** - Attended Machine Learning for Healthcare (MLHC) 2017.
-- **June 23, 2017: Paper Accepted** - Our paper, "CREST - Risk Prediction for Clostridium Difficile Infection Using Multimodal Data Mining", was accepted to ECML-PKDD 2017 as a full paper.
+- **June 23, 2017: Paper Accepted to ECML** - Our paper, "CREST - Risk Prediction for Clostridium Difficile Infection Using Multimodal Data Mining", was accepted to ECML-PKDD 2017 as a full paper.
 - **May 2, 2017: AWARD** - I was awarded the WPI Data Science Citizen Award for involvement and participation in the growth of the department.
 - **February 8, 2017: AWARD** - Poster presentation with Cansu Sen at the WPI Graduate Research and Innovation Exchange, received the People's Choice award.
 - **August 25, 2016** - Began Ph.D. at Worcester Polytechnic Institute, Worcester, Massachusetts.